* Congress returns to work, investors want cliff progress

 By Ryan Vlastelica

-Equities have been pressured in recent sessions by worries over the cliff - a series of budget cuts and tax hikes that begin to take effect in the new year.
+* Equities have been pressured in recent sessions over the cliff, a series of budget cuts and tax hikes that will start to take effect in the new year.
 Market participants worry that if no deal is reached to avoid going over the cliff, the economy could fall back into recession.

-Home improvement retailer Home Depot Inc rose 1.9 percent to $63.40 in premarket trading after the Dow component reported earnings that beat expectations and raised its outlook, helped by an improving housing market.
+* Home Depot Inc rose 0.7 percent to $61.60 in premarket trading after the company reported earnings that beat expectations and raised its outlook, helped by an improving housing market.

-* The executive most widely tipped to be the next chief executive of Microsoft Corp, Steven Sinofsky, has left the world’s largest software maker barely two weeks after launching the flagship Windows 8, as CEO Steve Ballmer moved to tighten his grip on the company.
-Shares of the Dow component fell 3.5 percent to $27 before the bell.
+* The executive most widely tipped to be the next chief executive of Microsoft Corp has left the world’s largest software maker barely two weeks after launching the flagship Windows 8, as CEO Steve Ballmer moved to tighten his grip on the company.

-U.S. stocks closed little changed Monday, with investors limiting bets ahead of the fiscal cliff negotiations.
-Volume was light, with the U.S. bond market and government offices closed for Veterans Day.
+* U.S. stocks closed little changed Monday, with investors limiting bets ahead of the fiscal cliff negotiations.
+Volume was light, with the U.S. bond market and government offices closed for the Veterans Day holiday.
 (Editing by Bernadette Baum)